kryzp/magpie/README.md

 - stencil buffer support! currently i just discard all the data
 - imgui?
 - I think queues arent currently assigned properly(?)
+- some kind of compute queue id system, so graphics pipelines can specifically decide to wait on select compute pipelines to finish.

 stuff im interested in:
 - pbr